 IU School of Medicine strives to provide a positive, inclusive environment that is conducive to teaching and learning.
 The school embodies the core values of excellence, respect, integrity, diversity and cooperation.
 Learners or faculty who believe they’ve experienced or witnessed mistreatment are strongly encouraged to report it through the Mistreatment Incident Report Form.

-This team is further enhanced by the work of La’Tia Smith (Administrative Coordinator), Jacqueline Mac (Graduate Assistant) and Jasmyn Middlebrooks (Front Desk Coordinator).
+This team is further enhanced by the work of Brianna Miller, Jacqueline Mac (Graduate Assistant) and Jasmyn Middlebrooks (Front Desk Coordinator).

 The commitment to a strong and diverse working and learning environment extends beyond IU School of Medicine to encompass all of Indiana University.
 IU School of Medicine faculty, students and staff are encouraged to connect with the groups and resources that best meet their needs at various stages of training and career progression.